killcity/d168-codeplug-new-england/README.md

 The codeplug focuses on **digital DMR repeaters** connected to the New England Digital Emergency Communications Network (NEDECN) and other BrandMeister talkgroups, but it also includes analog FM repeaters for local nets.

-**DO THIS FIRST**:
+**Quick Instructions**:
-1. Upgrade to v1.07 firmware http://www.wouxun.us/Software/AnyTone-Software/AT-D168UV-v1.07.zip
+1. Download the v1.07 firmware and CPS http://www.wouxun.us/Software/AnyTone-Software/AT-D168UV-v1.07.zip
+2. Install CPS, open and upgrade firmware.
+To put radio in firmware update mode, hold PF1 and PF2 buttons (buttons below PTT) at the same time and power on radio.
+If it worked, you'll see a flashing red LED
+3. Update firmware through menus in CPS
-2. Set your DMR ID and Callsign in the Radio ID option under "Digital"
+4. Set your DMR ID and Callsign in the Radio ID option under "Digital"
+5. Save and write to radio

 If you get a mode error, create a new empty codeplug, choose the Model menu dropdown, then choose Commercial Europe as the mode.
 Save and write to the radio.
 Then open and load this `.rdt` file, write to radio.